-- i. native-level proficiency in French and an ability to provide a high standard of teaching to very able undergraduates; - ii. the ability to undertake pastoral responsibilities for undergraduate students, and assist as required with the running of the subject in College; - iii. good communication skills and evidence of the sensitivity required to deal effectively with pastoral duties; - iv. willingness to take part in Open Days, schools visits and other access and outreach activities.
+- i. an ability to provide a high standard of teaching in Early Modern French Literature and seminars in French to English translation to very able undergraduates; - ii. the ability to undertake pastoral responsibilities for undergraduate students, and assist as required with the running of the subject in College; - iii. good communication skills and evidence of the sensitivity required to deal effectively with pastoral duties; - iv. willingness to take part in Open Days, schools visits and other access and outreach activities: - v.
+An excellent track record of research commensurate with their stage of career. - vi.
+That they hold a doctorate, or be close to completion and will have submitted their thesis no later than three months before the start date of this post.
+Those who formally submitted their doctoral thesis for viva voce examination prior to 1 October 2022 are not eligible, unless they have had a career break (e.g. a period of parental leave, family commitments, illness or other circumstances), or there are exceptional circumstances.
+Students (such as medical students) whose doctorate interrupted their professional training, should have completed their professional training since 1 October 2022.